shariqriazz/QuickScribe/instructions/core.md

 - CRITICAL: All numbered tags must be on ONE LINE - no newlines between tags
 - Newlines between tags do NOT add spacing - tags must contain their own spacing
 - Escape: &amp; for &, &gt; for >, &lt; for <

+ID MODIFICATION PROTOCOL:
+- Replacement: Same ID with different content replaces original
+  Example: <10>old text</10> becomes <10>new text</10>
+- Insertion: Use intermediate IDs between existing tags
+  Example: To insert between <10> and <20>, use <15>inserted text</15>
+- Deletion: Empty tag removes content
+  Example: <10></10> removes what was in tag 10
+- IDs determine order, not position in UPDATE section

 UPDATE SECTION:
 - CRITICAL: Every word must have appropriate spacing: